How to Measure Extraction of Coffee?

 Correct or ideal extraction yield % is seen to be 18-22 % which originates from research by Coffee Brewing Institute (prof. E. E. Lockhart in MIT) in the 1950’s and the research has been verified by SCAA in the recent years.
 Percentages under 18 are widely seen as “under-extracted” which means that you haven’t taken enough from the dry coffee to the cup.
 Under-extraction leads sour or too acidic flavours and kind of empty experience when tasting.
 On the other hand, percentages over 22 are seen as “over-extracted” which means that too much from dry coffee has ended up into the cup.
 Over-extraction leads bitter and/or burnt notes in the cup and the experience can be “a bit too much”.

 Extraction should not be associated with the strength of the coffee.
 Strong coffee DOES NOT mean high extraction and actually it more than often means low extraction.
-Same way, mild coffee does not mean low extraction.
-This is quite often problem when making espresso as pushing more water through coffee will make the drink milder but at the same time it will extract more.
-So you will end up with a mild and over-extracted espresso (not good).
+Same way, weak coffee does not mean low extraction.
+This is quite often problem when making espresso as pushing more water through coffee will make the drink weaker but at the same time it will extract more.
+So you will end up with a weak and over-extracted espresso (not good).

 18-22 % not always right